medavox/distribackup/docs/report/report.md

 Distribackup watches a directory, keeping its contents synced with copies of the data on other computers.
 Because the authoritative server broadcasting updates is likely to be a low-end machine, update data will be shared among subscribed peers.
 In order to expedite large file transfers (which are likely in the primary use case), a differencing algorithm will be used to only send pieces of files that have changed since an update.

-This report describes the problem this software attempts to solve and why it is needed, comparing it to related work, and showing how this project builds on this work.
-It then describes the proposed programme of work to be undertaken in order to complete the bare-bones implementation offered here; continuing by laying out the sub-components of the software, their purposes, and how they fit together to complete the end goal.
+Having described the problem this software attempts to solve and why it is needed in this chapter, the Background chapter looks at related work, talking about how existing solutions could be improved upon for the identified problem, and how this project builds on this work.
+In the Design chapter, the proposed software is described in greater detail  order to complete the bare-bones implementation offered here; continuing by laying out the sub-components of the software, their purposes, and how they fit together to complete the end goal.
 The methodology will then be explained, describing what software development techniques will be used during the project.
 This will lead into the proposed evaluation methodology, and how research will be carried out.

 The expected time-line for this work will then be described in detail, accompanied by a Gantt chart showing this visually.
 The report will then finish by listing the resources required in order for it to be completed, and a list of references used.

 Background
 ==========

 Computers have made it convenient and useful to store all our important family data digitally.
-Family photos, videos, genealogy records, old family recipes; they all take far less physical space on a disk, and can be copied easily for interested relatives.
+Family photos, videos, genealogy records, old family recipes all take far less physical space on a disk, and can be copied easily for interested parties, such as relatives.

+In the past, any further backups made after transfer to computer would be in the form of digital media.
+Digital tape generally required too high an investment for home users, so writable CDs and DVDs became common home backup media.
+Some even dedicated a hard-drive to off-line storage of the data: the drive would only be switched on when data needed to be added, deleted or retrieved.

-However, digital data is at a higher risk of complete loss (flooding, fire and theft being the most often mentioned) than physical data, due in part to creating a single point of failure, and also partially due to the Digital Cliff Effect, which means that digital data becomes completely unreadable when data integrity drops below 80%[^cliffEffect].
+However, stored digital data is at a higher risk of complete loss (flooding, fire and theft being the most often mentioned) than physical data, due in part to creating a single point of failure, and also partially due to the Digital Cliff Effect, which means that digital data becomes completely unreadable when data integrity drops below 80%[^cliffEffect].

 Originally discovered as a property of digital TV transmission, the Cliff Effect can also come into effect on a hard drive or tape drive which has remained switched off for long periods.
 Electromagnetic interference can corrupt portions of the stored data; left alone long enough, this can make data unrecoverable.
 Most families have neither the resources nor the technical background at their disposal to preserve their family's unique data long-term.
 Lay users often have little or no idea about where or how their data is stored (on their computer or on the Internet), whether it is safe and whether their own rights to it have been waived.